jiyuanli002523/semseg-bids19/README.md

   * $HOSTDIR_WITH_DATA : directory at your host with vaihingen .hdf5 files prepared for training
   * $HOSTDIR_FOR_MODELS: directory at your host where output training files will be stored.

-By default this will run the followinig command inside container using 20 epochs for training:
+By default this will run the followinig command inside container using 20 epochs for training and one GPU:
 ```
 python /semseg-bids19/semseg/train_resnet50_fcn.py \
        --data_path=/semseg-bids19/data \